These are our best tips for getting through school with Dyslexia.

 Practical steps for helping your child with reading problems!

-• Sometimes it’s hard to access the situation when your so close to it, especially if it’s the first time you come across these problems
+- Sometimes it’s hard to assess the situation when you’re so close to it, especially if it’s the first time you come across these problems

-• Reading increments of ten or fifteen minutes followed by play or physical activity for 15-20 minutes before you start another ten to a fifteen-minute reading session usually ensures that the child is alert and able to learn during your reading times!
+- Reading increments of ten or fifteen minutes followed by play or physical activity for 15-20 minutes before you start another ten to fifteen-minute reading session usually ensures that the child is alert and able to learn during your reading times!

 When I was a kid, I had to read during the summer.
 Reading sessions of half an hour made me frustrated and discouraged me because I couldn’t read properly.